manuelbieh/nl2a/README.md

 # nl2a
-ES2015 tagged template string to create arrays from strings with new lines

-This tiny module let's you create an array from a multiline ES2015 template string.
+This tiny module let's you create an array from a multiline ES2015 template-strings.

 ## Installation